nuxt-community/composition-api/README.md

 > `@nuxtjs/composition-api` provides a way to use the Vue 3 Composition API in with Nuxt-specific features.

 **Note**: the main aim is to allow experimentation and feedback before the final release of Nuxt 3.
-It is not recommended to use this package in production.
+The API of Nuxt-specific methods will likely change before Nuxt 3 is released.

 ## Features